 Aperture size is effectively limited because of spherical aberrations that become significant for beams that are "off-axis" by a significant amount.
-So in practice one can only use part of the Fourier spectrum (reciprocal space) to produce an image in TEM.
-You always lose ascentic trouting information to the winds under the produce and the spectrum of the spectrum
+So, in practice one can only use part of the Fourier spectrum (reciprocal space) to produce an image in TEM.
+You always lose some structures information in the image in TEM.
+You always lose some structures information in the image in TEM.
+You always lose some structures information in the image in TEM.

-Function to Create Two Circular Aperatures (i.e, to remove all data from a Fourier Transform except the region inside two specified circles: CircAps[Center1, Center2, Radius1, Radius2, FourierData] Function to Perform Diffraction Spot Microscopy on Real-Space Images DiffractionMicroscopy[RealDat a)
+Function to Create Two Circular Aperatures (i.e, to remove all data from a Fourier Transform except the regions inside two specified circles: CircAps[Center1, Center2, Radius1, Radius2, FourierData] Function to Perform Diffraction Spot Microscopy on Real-Space Images DiffractionMicroscopy[RealDat a]

 Creates a Interactive

 Structure with Four Windows

 Arranged in a Square.
 NorthWest: All Fourier

 Data from Real Image with

-Movable Aperatures, use a clicked mouse to move NorthEast: The original real space image SouthWest: The image of the aperature Fourier filtered data.
-(Don't try to SouthEast: The reconstructed image fr age from the aperature filtered data
+Movable Aperatures, use a clicked mouse to move NorthEast: The original real space image SouthWest: The Fourier image of the aperature filtered data.
+(Don't try to SouthEast: The reconstructed image fr age from the

+aperature filtered data